adityakunapuli/adityakunapuli.github.io/_posts/2020-03-31-probability.md

 \end{equation}

-Using Equation \ref{eq:binom}, we can state the following:
+Using Equation \eqref{eq:binom}, we can state the following:
 * There are ${\tbinom {n}{k}}$ ways to choose $k$ elements from a set of $n$ elements.

 <ul>